We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “This handheld pulse oximeter can easily be put around soles or palms on children,” Chen says.
 “However, keep in mind that they are more expensive than oximeters that are used on the finger or toes.”

 - audible and visual alarms for high/low oxygen saturation levels and pulse rate

 - can be used for infants, kids, or adults

 Oximeter with alarm

-“This pulse oximeter has an alarm (which can be muted) and six different layout options,” Chen said.
-“It’s also ready to use out of the box, as it requires AAA batteries to power it.”
+“This pulse oximeter has an alarm (which can be muted) and six different layout options,” Chen says.
+“It’s also ready to use out of the box, as it only requires AAA batteries to power it.”

 The main difference between the two Innovo iP900AP models is that this one, the Deluxe, has an alarm.

 - includes optional alarm

 - six different layout options

 - some customers report customer service issues with the company